 We are a full-service wealth management firm focused on providing financial advisory and related family office services to ultrahigh net worth individuals and institutional investors.
 In addition to a wide range of investment capabilities, we offer a full suite of complementary and customized family office services for families seeking a comprehensive oversight of their financial affairs.
-During the three months ended September 30, 2015, our assets under management declined 7.4% from \$19.0 billion to \$17.6 billion.
-During the nine months ended September 30, 2015, our assets under management declined 1.7% from \$17.9 billion to \$17.6 billion.
-On June 30, 2015, we acquired \$0.7 billion of assets under management in connection with the Jamison Acquisition.
-Our total assets under management exclude approximately \$13.4 billion of non-discretionary assets of a public treasurer's office for which we became advisor in connection with the Jamison Acquisition.
+During the three months ended March 31, 2016, our assets under management declined 6.1% from \$18.1 billion to \$17.0 billion.
+On June 30, 2015, we acquired investment management agreements to manage \$0.7 billion of assets under management in connection with the Jamison Acquisition.
+Our total assets under management exclude approximately \$15.5 billion of non-discretionary assets of a public treasurer's office for which we became advisor in connection with the Jamison Acquisition.
 Silvercrest provides advisory services to this office with a fee cap of \$825 thousand per annum.
 We exclude these assets because they are related to a unique client relationship for which the fee cap is significantly disproportionate to the related assets under management.
 This fee arrangement is not indicative of our average fee rate.

 The business includes the management of funds of funds, and other investment funds, collectively referred to as the "Silvercrest Funds".
-Silvercrest L.P. has issued Deferred Equity Units and Restricted Stock Units exercisable for 4,911 and 966,510, respectively, Class B units which entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.
-Net profits and net losses of Silvercrest L.P. will be allocated, and distributions from Silvercrest L.P. will be made, to its current partners pro rata in accordance with their respective partnership units (and assuming the Class B units underlying all deferred equity units are outstanding).
+Silvercrest L.P. has issued Restricted Stock Units exercisable for 966,510 Class B units which entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.
+Net profits and net losses of Silvercrest L.P. will be allocated, and distributions from Silvercrest L.P. will be made, to its current partners pro rata in accordance with their respective partnership units (and assuming the Class B units underlying all restricted stock units are outstanding).

 The historical results of operations discussed in this Management's Discussion and Analysis of Financial Condition and Results of Operations include those of Silvercrest L.P. and its subsidiaries.
 As the general partner of Silvercrest L.P., we control its business and affairs and, therefore, consolidate its financial results with ours.
-The interests of the limited partners' collective 38% partnership interest in Silvercrest L.P. as of September 30, 2015 are reflected in non-controlling interests in our Condensed Consolidated Financial Statements.
-For the nine months ended September 30, 2015, our net income, after amounts attributable to non-controlling interests, represents approximately 62% of Silvercrest L.P.'s net income.
+The interests of the limited partners' collective 37% partnership interest in Silvercrest L.P. as of March 31, 2016 are reflected in non-controlling interests in our Condensed Consolidated Financial Statements.